vitroid/genice-mdanalysis/README.md

 * GenIce2>=2.1b2
 * MDAnalysis

+### For Apple M1

-The newest MDAnalysis is not available at PyPI.
+The newest MDAnalysis is required but is not available at PyPI.
 Follow the instructions below to install it.

 ```shell
 % git clone https://github.com/MDAnalysis/MDAnalysis.git